bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-update.md

 To overwrite an existing value of a multiple field, pass the `ID` of the field you want to change and its new value/type.

-Suppose there are the following values for the `PHONE` field:
+Let’s say there are the following values for the `PHONE` field:

 ```json
 [